willend/McCode/docs/pull_request_template.md

 ### Free-form text area
 _Please describe what your PR is adding in terms of features or bugfixes:_

-Underline that only _relevant parts_ of the checklist needs to be filled in.

 --------------
 ### Development OS / boundary conditions